Bambos Charalambous

-Charalambos "Bambos" Charalambous (born 2 December 1967) is a British Labour Party politician serving as the Member of Parliament (MP) for Enfield Southgate since 2017, and the Shadow Minister for the Middle East and North Africa since 2021.
+Charalambos "Bambos" Charalambous (born 1967) is a British Labour politician who has been the Member of Parliament (MP) for Southgate and Wood Green, previously Enfield Southgate, since 2017.
+While in opposition he held a series of shadow ministry posts.
+He was suspended from the Labour Party during an investigation into a complaint against him between June 2023 and April 2024, but the complaint was not upheld.

+Charalambous grew up in North London and trained and worked as a solicitor.
+Before entering national politics, he served as a member of Enfield Council for 24 years.

-Early life
+Early life and career

-Charalambous was raised in Bowes Park in north London.
+Charalambos "Bambos" Charalambous was born in 1967, in a Greek Cypriot family and raised in Bowes Park.
 His parents come from Kalo Chorio and Fasoulla, both near Limassol, in Cyprus.

-He was educated at Tottenhall Infants' School, St Michael-at-Bowes Junior School (where he is now a school governor), Chace Boys' Comprehensive School, followed by Tottenham College and then Liverpool Polytechnic (now Liverpool John Moores University).
-He read for a law degree and was elected as vice president of the Students' Union in 1990.
+He was educated at Chace Boys' Comprehensive School, followed by Tottenham College and then Liverpool Polytechnic (now Liverpool John Moores University).
+Charalambous read law and was elected as vice president of the Students' Union in 1990.

-Career

 Charalambous is a solicitor.
 Before and until his election as MP, he worked for Hackney Council in their housing litigation team.

-Charalambous served as a member of Enfield Council for the Palmers Green ward for 24 years.
-He also served as an Associate Cabinet Member for Leisure, Culture, Localism and Young People.
+He served as a member of Enfield Council for the Palmers Green ward for 24 years.
+Whilst a councillor, he also served as an Associate Cabinet Member for Leisure, Culture, Localism and Young People.